DennisSchulmeister/MicroKlavier/research/micropython/threading/README.md

 Learnings
 ---------

+The module `_thread` doesn't allow to set thread priorities, only to start and stop threads in general.

 It doesn't work.
 The module `_thread` is not available for the PyBoard, because MICROPY_PY_THREAD defined as 0 in `ports/stm32/mpconfigport.h`.

+Conclusion: Think different. :-)